tangowithcode/tango_with_django_2/manuscript/chapter3.md

 ## Mapping URLs
 Rather than directly mapping URLs from the project to the app, we can make our app more modular (and thus re-usable) by changing how we route the incoming URL to a view.
 To do this, we first need to modify the project's `urls.py` and have it point to the app to handle any specific Rango app requests.
 We then need to specify how Rango deals with such requests.

 First, open the project's `urls.py` file which is located inside your project configuration directory.
 As a relative path from your workspace directory, this would be the file `<workspace>/tango_with_django_project/tango_with_django_project/urls.py`.
-Update the `urlpatterns` list as shown in the example below.
+Update module to look like the example below.

 {lang="python",linenos=off}
 	from django.contrib import admin
 	from django.urls import path
 	from django.urls import include
 	from rango import views

 	urlpatterns = [